In summer 2017 six Bucknell faculty members and seven students were awarded L&IT summer research project grants!

 Student: Sarah Sulkowski (Economics ‘19)

-Project Overview: GIS project that explores connections between household costs of incarceration and gentrification by completing city-wide household survey in minority neighborhoods in Philadelphia.
-Students will participate with Massaro in data-gathering in Philadelphia and then entry of data and analysis in ArcGIS desktop.
+Project Overview: Massaro’s project explores connections between household costs of incarceration and gentrification by completing a city-wide household survey in minority neighborhoods in Philadelphia.
+In spring and summer Sulkowski worked with Professor Massaro to develop the survey and gather data in the Philadelphia neighborhoods.
+Back on campus Sulkowski began to enter the data and undertake analysis in ArcGIS.

 “Digital or Analog?
 Tools for Visualization of Surfaces in Multivariable Calculus”